VaultaFoundation/docs/native/03_smart-contracts/03_variables.md

 ## Custom types

-These are the custom types that come built-in with EOS++.
-You will likely use some of these types often in your EOS Smart Contracts.
+These are the custom types that come built-in with Vaulta.
+You will likely use some of these types often in your Vaulta Smart Contracts.

 ### Name type